Skip to content

 For virtuoso performer-composers like Beethoven, concertos were designed as personal showpieces.

-Sketches for the Piano Concerto No. 3 in C minor, Opus 37, appear as early as 1796 or 1797, though the principal work of composition came in the summer of 1800.
-It may have been revised at the end of 1802 for the first performance, which took place in Vienna on April 5, 1803, with the composer as soloist (the Symphony No. 2 and his oratorio Christ on the Mount of Olives also being introduced on that occasion, which also included a performance of the Symphony No. 1).
-Some time after completing the concerto—but before 1809—Beethoven wrote a cadenza for the Archduke Rudolph, though the concerto had been dedicated to Prince Louis Ferdinand of Prussia.
-In addition to the solo piano, Beethoven’s Piano Concerto No. 3 calls for 2 each of flutes, oboes, clarinets, and bassoons, 2 horns, 2 trumpets, timpani, and strings.
-The concerto is about 36 minutes long.
+• Composition and premiere: Sketches for Beethoven’s Concerto No. 3 appear as early as 1796 or 1797, but the principal work of composition came in the summer of 1800.
+Beethoven may have revised it in 1802 prior to the first performance, which took place in Vienna on April 5, 1803, with the composer as soloist.
+Sometime after completing the concerto—but before 1809—Beethoven wrote a cadenza for the Archduke Rudolph, though the concerto had been dedicated to Prince Louis Ferdinand of Prussia.

 Jan Swafford is a prizewinning composer and writer whose most recent book, published in December 2020, is Mozart: The Reign of Love.
 His other acclaimed books include Beethoven: Anguish and Triumph, Johannes Brahms: A Biography, The Vintage Guide to Classical Music, and Language of the Spirit: An Introduction to Classical Music.
 He is an alumnus of the Tanglewood Music Center, where he studied composition.